 Many online applications include a required field for salary expectations.
 This is the trickiest version because you can't have a conversation; you're entering a number into a box.

 Why this works: Application forms are typically screened for red flags, not optimized for negotiation.
-A reasonable range keeps you in the pipeline without anchoring you to a low number.
+A researched number or a tight range keeps you in the pipeline without anchoring you low.
+When you reach an actual offer conversation, lean to a single precise number (more on that below).

 During the Phone Screen